velo-by-wix/velo-sync/README.md

       "Name": "string"
     }
   };
+  // Statistics reporter
+  let stats = new LoggingStatistics();
+  // Rejects reporter
-  let stats = new LoggingStatistics(); // Statistics reporter let rejectsReporter = new LoggerRejectsReporter(stats); // Rejects reporter
+  let rejectsReporter = new LoggerRejectsReporter(stats);
-  let filesFolder = './'; // Base folder for resolving relative filenames let uploadFilesCacheFile = '.upload-cache.db' // Name of the file that stores the names and hash of uploaded files let dryRun = false;
+  // Base folder for resolving relative filenames let filesFolder = './';
+  // implementation of FileUploadCache, based on local sqlite database let uploadFileCache = new SQLiteFileUploadCache('./.upload-cache.sqlite.db')
+  // dry run - do not update data on the wix site side let dryRun = false;

+  // open sqlite cache
+  await uploadFileCache.open();
+  try {
-  let dataSync = createDataSync(collection, config, schema, stats, filesFolder,
+    let dataSync = createDataSync(collection, config, schema, stats, filesFolder, rejectsReporter, uploadFileCache, dryRun)
-          rejectsReporter, dryRun, uploadFilesCacheFile)

     // Add the items to the data sync and if the internal queues are full, wait for space for the next item for (item of data)
       await dataSync.handleItem(item);

     // Mark that there are no more items to be imported, to flush all internal buffers dataSync.noMoreItems();

     // Wait for the sync process to complete await dataSync.done();
+  }
+  finally {
+    // close and flush the sqlite file await uploadFileCache.close();
+  }
 }
 ```